dev-zero/fatman/README.md

-# FATMAN - Flexible Accuracy Testing MANager
+# FLATMAN - FLexible Accuracy Testing MANager

 ## How to run